Axway/api-builder-docs/content/en/docs/Getting_Started/Getting_Started_With_API_Builder.md

 ---
 ## Prerequisites

-You should have NPM (recommended minimum v6.14.13), and Node.js (recommended minimum v14.17.0 LTS) installed.
+You should have npm (recommended minimum v6.14.13), and Node.js (recommended minimum v14.17.0 LTS) installed.

 {{% variables/apibuilder_prod_name %}} v4 maintains compatibility with a minimum of Node.js v8.9, however, using a version older than v14.17.0 is not recommended.
 See the [Node.js support policy](/docs/node.js_support_policy/) for more information.